westerndigitalcorporation/zonedstorage.io/docs/filesystems/xfs.md

 31
 ```

-The garbage collection threshold threshold can be configured in *sysfs* for
+The garbage collection threshold can be configured in *sysfs* for
 each file system using the *zonegc_low_space* attribute.

 The default attribute value is 0, indicating that *XFS* tries to ensures that